-An income tax credit is allowed for maternity home owners who provide a temporary residence to at least one unrelated pregnant woman for at least 60 consecutive days during her pregnancy.
+A credit is allowed for maternity homeowners who provide a temporary residence to at least one unrelated pregnant woman, for at least 60 consecutive days during her pregnancy.
 The maternity home owner must file an application annually with the State Department of Health to be eligible to claim this credit.
-A copy of the approved application must be attached to your tax return before the credit can be taken.
+A copy of the approved maternity home application must be enclosed with your tax return before the credit can be taken.

-Contact the Maternal and Child Health Division at (317) 233-1253 to obtain an application and more information about this credit.
+Contact the Maternal and Child Health Division at 2 N. Meridian St. 3rd Floor, Indianapolis, IN 46204, or call (317) 233-1253 to obtain an application and more information about this credit.

-Note: See the Restriction for certain tax credits - Limited to one per project on page 47 for additional limitations.
+Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 41 for additional limitations.